callum-p/callumpember.com/_posts/2017-02-02-DynamoDB-to-S3-Data-Pipeline-Permissions.md

 }
 {% endhighlight %}

-A massive thanks to <a href="http://codevoyagers.com/2016/07/28/backing-up-an-amazon-web-services-dynamodb/">http://codevoyagers.com/2016/07/28/backing-up-an-amazon-web-services-dynamodb/</a>" for pointing me in the right direction of checking the S3 access logs.
+Thanks to <a href="http://codevoyagers.com/2016/07/28/backing-up-an-amazon-web-services-dynamodb/">this post</a> for pointing me toward checking S3 access logs.